US Federal Reserve holds interest rates steady despite political pressure

 Macklem was one of the central bank heads who earlier this month issued a joint statement backing Powell.
 Last September, Macklem said Trump’s attempts to pressure the Fed were starting to hit markets.

-The Dow Jones Industrial Average is flat as is the Nasdaq, and the S&P 500 is down 0.1 in midday trading.
+The Dow Jones Industrial Average is flat, as is the Nasdaq, and the S&P 500 is down 0.1 in midday trading.